Annual Highlights 2025

 Closing Reflections

-Powered by open access, collaboration, and world-class infrastructure, these achievements highlight the strength of Australia’s geoscience community and the vital role shared data, instruments, and partnerships play in building a resilient and prosperous future.
+Powered by open access, collaboration, and world-class infrastructure, these achievements highlight the strength of Australia’s geoscience community and the vital role shared data, instruments, and collaboration play in building a resilient and prosperous future.

 Narrated by: Dr Tim Rawling